eltribehou/AerospaceBar/README.md

 - Shows app icons for applications in each workspace (up to 3 icons, with a "+N" counter for additional apps)
 - Click any workspace to switch to it
 - Current workspace is highlighted in blue
-- Auto-refreshes every 2 seconds
+- Fast auto-refresh (300ms) for responsive workspace switching
 - Runs without a dock icon
 - Always visible across all spaces